christiangenco/christiangenco.github.io/_books/2017-10-25-relationships.md

 Humans blame their partners for things the world does to them because their partner has taken the place of their parents, and they know their partner will tolerate it.

-Your partner being responsible for everything that happens to you is blatently irrational, but it's an easy trap to fall into when looking for someone to blame.
+Your partner being responsible for everything that happens to you is blatantly irrational, but it's an easy trap to fall into when looking for someone to blame.
 Most of the time there isn't anyone to blame: bad things happen with no malicious actor (["Never attribute to malice that which is adequately explained by carelessness."](https://en.wikipedia.org/wiki/Hanlon%27s_razor)), so you blame the person you know you can use as a punching bag.

 This is an echo of how you used to think of your parents: somehow everything, good or bad, that happened to you as a child was caused by your parents.
-If there was an unjustice in the world, throwing a big enough fit to your parents could fix the problem with a wave of their gigantic omnipotent fingers.
+If there was an injustice in the world, throwing a big enough fit to your parents could fix the problem with a wave of their gigantic omnipotent fingers.

 This is, of course, not a fair thing to do to your partner.
 It's not their fault you're late for your flight - being late is a thing that has happened, and you can now work together to come to solve the present situation.